FarsetLabs/farsetlabs.github.io/support/equipment.md

-If a piece of equipment is being brought into the space for use by a particular member or on a particular project temporarily and is not being donated to Farset Labs itself, this process can be reduced to posting on Slack and looking for someone to take responsibility for the equipment and it's storage in their own personal project storage space.
+If a piece of equipment is being brought into the space for use by a particular member or on a particular project temporarily and is not being donated to Farset Labs itself, this process can be reduced to posting on Slack and looking for someone to take responsibility for the equipment and its storage in their own personal project storage space.

 _Unless Farset Labs' Directors and/or Project / Facilities NEMs directly